ericholscher/ericholscher.com/site/blog/drafts/why-im-building-a-company-structure.rst

 there are ways to manifest things that don't require a new company.

 The idea of a company structure and building something important and interesting came to me mostly from Steve Jobs.
-The canonical biography talks a lot about the *company* as a structure to build sustainable ideas beyond yourself.
+The canonical biography talks a lot about the company as *a structure to build sustainable ideas that live beyond yourself*.
-This was something I'd understood in a partial way, but made the concept concrete.
+This was something I'd understood in a partial way, but the book made the concept concrete.

 Structure
 ---------